 One thing a lot of us could certainly do with is more storage space in our lives, and enough options to find the right kind for each set of circumstances.
 Whether it’s garden equipment, bikes and scooters, sporting gear or the kids” outdoor toys, it all takes up space around the home.
 But with so many different options for storage spaces currently available, how can you be sure to pick the right one for your own storage needs?
 And how can you avoid the usual risks of buying online?

-We can help.
-To help here’s are our guide on things to look for when buying a garden shed.
+We can help you with that.
+To assist with picking the right storage, here’s our handy guide on what to look for when buying a garden shed.

 1. Look at the details

-Lots of sites offer bargain sheds, but you need to make sure you buy the right one for you, choose one that’s built to last and you’ll save in the long run.
-Here are some key things to keep an eye out for:
+Lots of websites offer bargain sheds, but when looking for one, you need to ensure you buy the right one for your specific needs and one that is built to last.
+Here are some key aspects to look for:

-Timber – Pressure treated rather than dipped lasts longest.
+- Timber – Pressure treated rather than dipped lasts the longest.
 Make sure that it is high grade.
-And if you’re environmentally minded that it’s sustainably sourced too.
+And if you’re environmentally minded, be sure that it’s sustainably sourced as well.

-Framework and Cladding – The thicker the framework and cladding, the stronger and more durable your shed will be.
+- Framework and Timber Cladding – The thicker the framework and timber cladding, the stronger and more durable your shed will be.
 If it doesn’t list the details take a look at the photos, the thickness of timber on the back of the door is a good place to start.

-Doors – Should have diagonal framing and be constructed to match the rest of the building.
-Security at a minimum should be via a sliding bolt and on higher specification sheds include hardware, rim lock, and proper doorknob.
-Again look at photos, does the door look like it’ll close securely, does it look strong.
+- Timber Doors – Should have diagonal framing and be constructed to match the rest of the building.
+Security at a minimum should be via a sliding bolt and on higher specification sheds including hardware, rim lock, and proper doorknob.
+Again look at the photos, does the door look like it’ll close securely, does it look strong?